Wyko/essential_deathworlders/content/books/waters-babylon/1-tzedakah.md

 different."

-"In fact," Matusov went on, "I would be pleased to host a delegation of Mothers here within the next few days---let me get our logistics set up and the camp organized a bit first---and we can arrange things to everyone's satisfaction.
+"In fact," Matusov went on, "I would be pleased to host a delegation of Mothers here within the next few days-let me get our logistics set up and the camp organized a bit first-and we can arrange things to everyone's satisfaction.
 The question I would be asking of you, Mother, is how we can support you.
 We don't need an answer now, of course, but it is something to consider."